Self-care is a person taking care of themselves and their personal health, well-being, or happiness.

 Movement stimulates blood circulation and relieves tension and other stresses associated with everyday living.
 Furthermore, research shows that relaxation techniques can reduce the effects of PTSD and panic attacks.

-Overall, movement is a great way to become healthier, both physically and mentally.
+Overall, movement is a great way to become physically and mentally healthier.
 It will provide you with energy and increase strength and flexibility while lowering the risk of heart disease and diabetes.

 So next time you sit down to do something important, think twice before you choose between sitting and standing.
 Move your body today!